 The electoral roll you choose determines which electorate (voting area) you vote in.

 On the Māori roll, you’ll vote for:

-To find out more about what choices you have and what your choice between the Māori roll or General roll means for you see:
+Find out what your choice between the Māori roll or general roll means for you.